SoupFIX/AI_projects/README.md

 **Q: What is HNSW?**
 > Hierarchical Navigable Small World — a graph algorithm that finds approximate nearest neighbours in O(log n) time instead of scanning every vector linearly.
 This is what makes Qdrant fast at scale.

+**Q: I get a "port already allocated" error when starting.**
+> A previous container is still holding the port.
+Run `docker-compose down` first, then `docker-compose up` again.

 ---